Qld schools to open amid COVID breaches

 Queensland children will start to return to school next week.

-Premier Annastacia Palaszczuk made the announcement on Monday that students in Kindergarten, prep and year 1, as well as students in years 11 and 12 will be back in the classroom full-time from May 11.
+Students in Kindergarten, prep and year 1, as well as students in years 11 and 12 will be back in the classroom full-time from May 11, Premier Annastacia Palaszczuk revealed on Monday.

 Schools are expected to be fully operational by May 25.

-The announcement came as Queensland recorded just three more cases of COVID-19.
+It comes as Queensland recorded just three more cases of COVID-19, from people who had recently returned from London, Los Angeles and an overseas cruise ship.

 The schools announcement is yet another step in the push to ease restrictions imposed around the state in the wake of the coronavirus pandemic.